zg0ul/searchable-images/README.md

 ![Google Gemini](https://img.shields.io/badge/Google%20Gemini-AI-orange)
 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-latest-38B2AC)

-A modern web application that allows users to upload, organize, and search through their images using natural language.
+A modern web application that allows users to upload, organize, and search through their images using keywords.
 Powered by Google's Gemini AI for intelligent image analysis and Supabase for storage and authentication.

 ## ✨ Features

 - **AI-Powered Image Analysis**: Automatically extracts objects, scenes, colors, and more from your images
-- **Natural Language Search**: Find images using everyday language (e.g., "sunset at the beach" or "photos with my dog")
 - **Secure Authentication**: User authentication and authorization with Supabase
-- **Responsive Design**: Optimized for all device sizes
-- **Fast Image Upload**: Efficient image uploading and processing
 - **Detailed Image View**: View comprehensive metadata about each image

 ## 🧠 How It Works